urantialife/django-graphene-react-starter/README.md

 <Button>This is my button</Button>
 ```

-You can also just use inline styles.
+You can also use inline styles.
 Example:
 ```
 <p style={{color: 'red', fontFamily: 'Helvetica'}}>Hello.
 I am groot.</p>
 ```